RegularCookiez/Lexichunk-Solver/README.md

 After inputting the columns, it will try to solve for the columns and display the current progress.

-Once it's done, it will display all found solutions:
+Once it's done, it will display all found solutions, separating chunks with a slash:

 ```
 Lexichunk Solved!